Ethorbit/nzombies-chronicles-tfa-base/README.md

 # nzombies-chronicles-tfa-base
-Archive of the customized TFA Base used in nZC Servers
+Archive of a modified Legacy TFA Base used for nZC Servers